dorj222/booksuggester/README.md

 # BookSuggester
 ## Description

-This is a react app that suggests you a random book from [Project Gutenberg](https://www.gutenberg.org/), which is a an online library of free eBooks.
-A user can create their own bookshelf with this app by saving suggested books.
-Moreover, a user can see detailed information of a suggested book, such as a genre.
-On the bookshelf page, saved books can be seen; saved books can be ticked as read or can be deleted.
+BookSuggester is a React app designed to provide users with random book recommendations sourced from [Project Gutenberg](https://www.gutenberg.org/), a vast online library of free eBooks.
+Users can explore a wide range of literary works and discover new titles across various genres and subjects, with a focus on older works for which U.S. copyright has expired.

+With BookSuggester, users can personalize their reading experience by creating their own bookshelf.
+They have the ability to save suggested books to their bookshelf, allowing for easy access to their favorite titles.
+Additionally, users can view detailed information about each suggested book, including its genre, subject, and language, helping them make informed decisions about their reading choices.

+The bookshelf feature in BookSuggester empowers users to manage their reading list effectively.
+On the bookshelf page, users can see all the books they have saved.
+They have the flexibility to mark books as read with a simple checkbox or remove them from their bookshelf altogether.
+This enables users to track their reading progress and organize their collection according to their preferences.

+BookSuggester offers a seamless and user-friendly interface for book enthusiasts to discover, save, and manage their reading materials effortlessly.
+Whether users are looking for literary classics or contemporary gems, BookSuggester provides a convenient platform for exploring the world of literature.

 ## Built with